-Although a hospice can discharge a patient if it discovers that the patient is not terminally ill, hospices should not encourage a patient to revoke the benefit merely to avoid the obligation to pay for hospice services related to the terminal illness that have become too costly.
-Hospices have developed other appropriate mechanisms to control such costs including education of patients about other palliation options and drug formularies.
-Such cost control measures should be thoughtfully developed to avoid the appearance of stinting of necessary care.
+Although a hospice can discharge a patient if it discovers that the patient is not terminally ill, hospices should not encourage a patient to revoke the benefit merely to avoid the obligation to pay for hospice services related to the terminal illness that have become too costly.147 The hospice conditions of participation require providers to have the ability to provide the four levels of hospice care (i.e., routine home care, continuous home care, inpatient respite care, and general inpatient care), and there may be additional scrutiny on providers that have a history of not providing all levels of care.148 Hospices have developed other appropriate mechanisms to control such costs including education of patients about other palliation options and drug formularies.
+Such cost control measures should be thoughtfully developed to avoid the appearance of stinting of necessarv care.